Establishing your video audience

 Don't avoid UX.
 Why should videos be any different when they fall under the same digital marketing umbrella?
 Start by asking:

 What's the purpose?

 We want to know your goals, your objectives, and your KPIs for the video so that we can propose a solution that fits.
 Is it for brand awareness?
 Is it to explain a service or product?
 Is it for SEO?
 Is it for lead generation?
 All this will mean we would take a different spin on things.

 Who is the audience?

 If we know who we are aiming the video at, we can propose content and distribution channels most suited to the audience.
-What’s their motivations in buying?
+What are their motivations for buying?
 Detailed personas are required for video production, just as much as website design.
 A 50 year old accountant for example won’t be looking on TikTok.
 A 14 year old consumer won’t be looking on LinkedIn.
-Someone looking to understand a product or service is more likely to be invested in long form video.
-Someone looking to understand a consumer product via social media on the other hand, would prefer short form.
+Someone looking to understand a product or service is more likely to be invested in long-form video.
+Someone looking to understand a consumer product via social media, on the other hand, would prefer short form.
 Everyone is different, so really understand your customers and their research tools.

 What do viewers want?